How Can I Make My Canvas Course Accessible?

 - You cannot make text a header simply by making it big and/or bold.
 You must highlight the text and use the style bar to select Header 1-4.

-- Header tags are not to be used in lieu of formatting.
+- Header tags should not be used in lieu of formatting.
 In other words, do not use the style bar to make text a Header 2 just to make it bigger and bolder, if that text doesn’t actually fit into the page’s heading hierarchy as a Header 2.

-- After you’ve given text a header tag, you’re free to change your text’s formatting back to however it looked before.
+- After you’ve given text a header tag, you’re free to change that text’s formatting to whatever you want.
 The header tag you’ve given it will remain.

 In the screenshot above, the title “Sample Topic Note” is Header 1.
 “About Topic Notes” is a Header 2.
 “Accessibility” is a Header 4, which is incorrect because Header 3 has been skipped.
 The accessibility checker places a blue rectangle around the incorrectly tagged text, and provides a drop-down menu with options for fixing it.
 Select “Fix heading hierarchy” to automatically correct the header tag, or “Remove heading style” to remove the tag.
 In the example above, I would choose “Fix heading hierarchy” and click Apply, which gives “Accessibility” the Header 3 tag.

 Lists are another important way to structure the content you create in the text-editor.
 The Canvas text-editor allows you to create unordered (bulleted) and ordered (numbered) lists.
 Use the bullet and number buttons at top-right of the text-editor to create lists, rather than using hyphens.